Why choose Red Hat for containers?

 Once you build new container images, you want to be able to share them easily (whether that's with other developers in your organization, or allowing the containers to be pulled in your production environment).
 You don't have to host your own registry to get started.
 Instead, use Red Hat Quay and manage everything as a cloud service.
 If your team requires more control over your data, or if you have specific network security requirements, you can also use Red Hat Quay and deploy on premise or in the cloud.

 Do you need a Platform-as-a-Service (PaaS) solution?
 Red Hat OpenShift® is your answer.
 It's a container application platform that natively integrates technologies like docker, CRI-O, and Kubernetes and combines those with an enterprise foundation in Red Hat Enterprise Linux.
 And it's available as a private or public, managed or unmanaged cloud.
-Additionally, the power of Red Hat OpenShift comes from its ability to run and support both stateful and stateless apps, which lets you use containers without needing to completely rearchitect your apps.
+Additionally, Red Hat Marketplace offers automated deployment of certified software on any Red Hat OpenShift cluster.

 Containers can eat up storage—lots of storage.
 But there's an inherent problem with container storage: if a container fails, resident stateful apps in those containers lose their data.
 Not good.
 Red Hat Gluster® Storage is integrated with Red Hat OpenShift to provision and manage elastic storage for your containerized apps.
 This eliminates the need for an independent storage cluster and the expense of traditional, monolithic storage solutions.